undur/modulo/README.md

 ## Why?

 One of the largest hassles when setting up a WO deployment environment is the Apache adaptor.
 You need to compile the adaptor, recite dark configuration chants, scream in desperation at `/etc/WebObjects/Properties`, make a sacrifice (preferably human, young female recommended) to your deity of choice (Cthulhu works for me) and then hope for the best.
-And after all that, `mod_WebObjects` will force you to disable HTTP/2 (and probably HTTP/3, if and when that gets support in Apache).
+And after all that, `mod_WebObjects` will force you to disable HTTP/2 (and probably eventually HTTP/3, if and when that gets support in Apache.
+Not that that's a biggie but it's a little irritating).

-Some of these problems can be avoided by using `mod_proxy` to proxy requests to your application, but doing so removes a lot of the current (and potential) management goodness you get from managing your deployment environment using `JavaMonitor` and `wotaskd`, making it something of a pain to configure and maintain for each application.
+Some of these problems can be avoided by using `mod_proxy` to proxy requests to your application, but doing so removes a lot of the current (and potential) management goodness you get from managing your deployment environment using `JavaMonitor` and `wotaskd`, and makes it something of a pain to create and maintain configuration for each application.

 ## The solution?

-Turns out Jetty ships with a reverse proxy provided by the `jetty-proxy` module that could theoretically replace `mod_WebObjects`:
+Turns out Jetty ships with a reverse proxy provided by the `jetty-proxy` module that could theoretically replace `mod_WebObjects`.
+How so?

  * The Jetty proxy runs as a standalone application.
  * The proxy application knows about WO apps and instances by reading the adaptor configuration from `wotaskd:1085`.
- * At the webserver level, requests matching the adaptor URL pattern, e.g. `/Apps/WebObjects/*`, would be directed to this "proxy application" using e.g. Apache's `ProxyPass`.
+ * At the webserver level, requests matching the adaptor URL pattern, e.g. `/Apps/WebObjects/*`, would be forwarder to this "proxy application" using e.g. Apache's `ProxyPass`.
- * The Jetty proxy will forward the request to the appropriate instance for handling based on application name (and instance number, if applicable).
+ * The Jetty proxy will then forward the request to the appropriate instance for handling based on application name (and instance number, if applicable).

 This solves another problem with `mod_WebObjects` which is, really, that it's written in C, making it something of a black box for most WO developers.
 Having an "adaptor" written in Java, the native language of most WO devs, means it can be more easily maintained and extended, along with `wotaskd` and `JavaMonitor`.
 Imagine a totally open WO Java-based adaptor that you can understand and extend.
-Need to tweak configuration or add some logging?
+Need to tweak configuration, customize your balancing strategy or add some weird adaptor logging?
 Sure, go ahead.
 Want to know more about what's happening?
 Add a GUI.
-After all, why shouldn't the WO adaptor be a WO app? `wotaskd` and `JavaMonitor` already are, seems fair `mod_WebObjects` should be too.
+After all, why shouldn't the WO adaptor be a WO app? `wotaskd` and `JavaMonitor` already are, seems fair `mod_WebObjects` could be too.

-Another positive is that this "adaptor" is independent of the web server.
-A standalone Java-based adaptor can be used with any server that can act as a reverse proxy, Nginx, Caddy, Apache, HAProxy etc.
+This also makes the "adaptor" independent of the web server.
+A standalone Java-based proxy adaptor can be used with any server that can act as a reverse proxy, Nginx, Caddy, Apache, HAProxy etc.

 ## Status